thuc248997/userboard-rzv2m/meta-userboard-rzv2m/recipes-bsp/flash-writer/README.md

 #### 2. NFS boot

-Take the following instructions for the mecessary u-boot settings.
+Take the following instructions for the necessary u-boot settings.

 ```
+=> env default -a
 => setenv ethaddr 2E:09:0A:00:BE:11
 => setenv ipaddr 192.168.1.133
 => setenv serverip 192.168.1.210